Lion’s Mane Grow Kit Instructions

 Step Three

-Spray the slits you made with clean, fresh, water 3-5 times a day.
-Keep doing so until you see primordia (looks like a white blob — this is your baby lion’s mane) start to form where you made your slits.
+Spray the slits you made with clean water 3-5 times a day.
+Keep doing this until you see small white lumps (primordia AKA baby mushrooms!) forming.

 Step Four